-Increasing stakeholder capacity and general awareness about community service remains fundamental.
+Increasing stakeholder capacity and general awareness about community service remains fundamental in implementation

 The activities carried out in the reporting period under capacity building include staff training, training of peer support persons, sensitization of Judicial Officers, Offered Line Support to Police/Prison Warder/Court Clerks, Supervisors and Volunteers , sensitization of inmates both in prisons and police stations.

 Compliance and monitoring have been integral to the performance of community service.
 The key activities undertaken during the period under review include, support to DSCs, routine monitoring re-arrests and networking.